 More details of the through check-in process, including luggage, boarding pass restrictions and partner airlines can be found here.

 Trat is a very small airport and so has limited transport options.
 However there is a shared minibus service from the airport to hotels on Koh Chang and also to Krom Luang pier (for boats to Koh Mak) and Laem Sok pier for boats to Koh Kood.
 These are run by Krungthep Limousine.
 There are no public taxis or buses pick up passengers at the airport.
 But private transfers can be easily arranged on this site.

 Trat Airport to Koh Chang

 The vehicle ferries from the mainland to Koh Chang run from early morning until 19:00.
-Ferries run throughout the year and it is extremely rare for a sailing to be cancelled.
+Ferries run daily throughout the year and it is extremely rare for a sailing to be cancelled.

 There are both shared minibus services and private transfers from Trat Airport to hotels on Koh Chang.
 There aren’t any local taxis or bus services.

 Passengers can either arrange transport when they land in Trat; arrange it in advance online or through a local agent or ask their hotel to send a driver to meet them.

 The shared minibus is the most economical option.
 This drops passengers off at all hotels and resorts on the west coast of the island.
 However, it doesn’t go along the sparsely populated east coast.
 If you are staying on the east of the island anywhere to the south of Amber Sands or Serenity Resort then you will have to arrange for your hotel to pick you up from the ferry pier.
 Or, take a private transfer.

 Driving time from the airport to the mainland pier is around 20 minutes.
 Then you have a 30 minute ferry crossing.
 Ferries depart every 45 minute or more frequently if it is busy.
 Once on Koh Chang it’s anywhere from 15 minutes to an hour drive, depending on which beach you are staying on.